 Q: What happens if the city or county objects to me making or selling food in my home?

-Q: Does the food need a label?
+Q: Does the food need to be labeled?

 Q: Can I use the post office to deliver products?

 A: No. Food must be delivered directly from the producer to the end consumer, not through an intermediary.